-The Ways and Means Committee recommends that the Town Council approve and finalize a contract with the Center for Public Safety Management for an amount not exceeding \$72,629.
+Staff requests that the Ways and Means Committee recommend to the Town Council to approve and finalize a contract with the Center for Public Safety Management for an amount not exceeding \$72,629.00.

 Budget Data:

 This expenditure of \$72,629 will be funded from the Public Safety line item within the budget, which has been allocated \$80,000 for consultancy services.